RoyalHaskoningDHV/sam/docs/source/intro.rst

 * Automatically remove extreme values, flatlines and missing values with ``sam.validation.create_validation_pipe``
 * Do quantile regression in Keras, with ``sam.metrics.keras_joint_mse_tilted_loss``
 * Visualise the flags raised by the model in a ``sam.visualization.plot_incident_heatmap``
-* ...

 Contributing / requesting features
 ----------------------------------
-Contributing works by cloning  `the repository <https://dev.ynformed.nl/diffusion/78/>`_ and using `arcanist` for pushing to the repo.
-See the `CONTRIBUTING.md <https://dev.ynformed.nl/diffusion/78/browse/master/CONTRIBUTING.md>`_ file in the repository for more information.
+Contributing works by forking  `the repository <https://github.com/RoyalHaskoningDHV/sam/fork>`_ and creating a pull request if you want to incorporate your changes into the code.
+Also see the `CONTRIBUTING.md <https://github.com/RoyalHaskoningDHV/sam/blob/main/CONTRIBUTING.md>`_
+file in the repository for more information.

-We keep track of new features and progress on `the phabricator board <https://dev.ynformed.nl/tag/sam_platform/>`_.
+We keep track of new features, bug reports and progress on `the GitHub issues page <https://github.com/RoyalHaskoningDHV/sam/issues>`_.
-Features may be requested by contacting Martijn, or any of the SAM developers (preferably via Slack).